MANAN136SCET/Manan/README.md

 ### Home Page:

-- Interaction with a 3D Earth globe.
+- **Interaction with a 3D Earth globe**: The home page provides a dynamic, interactive 3D globe of the Earth, allowing users to rotate, zoom, and explore different regions.
+This immersive visual introduces users to global perspectives on environmental changes by providing an overview of Earth’s ecosystems and climate.

   ![Home Page (1)](https://github.com/user-attachments/assets/9d1af1c4-691b-4bb6-90ae-9c5aa4c2258a)